• Accessibility

 Winter Olympic Experiences

-Home to the 1932 and 1980 Winter Olympics, Lake Placid is a hotspot where you can tour the new Olympic Museum, ride up in the air on the Cloudsplitter Gondola to Little Whiteface and take in the bird's eye view soaring over streams, ski trails, steep rock faces, and thick forests, zig-zag your way down Mt.
-Van Hoevenberg on the Cliffside Coaster, test your adrenaline on the Sky Flyer Zipline, and much more.
+Chase Olympic glory in Lake Placid, the host of the 1932 and 1980 Winter Games.
+Step into history at the Olympic Museum.
+Soar to new heights aboard the Cloudsplitter Gondola to Whiteface Mountain, and take in aerial views of streams, ski trails, steep rock faces, and dense alpine forests.
+Zig-zag your way down Mt.
+Van Hoevenberg on the Cliffside Coaster (temporarily closed), or test your adrenaline on the Sky Flyer Zipline

 46 High Peaks